rcos/CSCI-4470-OpenSource/Labs/Lab1.md

 ## Github, Linux Command Line Instructions, Regular Expressions and Visual Programming

 ### Maintain a repository on github for all your lab work.
 Inside, you should create a markdown page for this lab's work.
 You will be graded at the end of the lab or at the latest by beginning of the next lab.
+To submit this assignment, create a text file with 2 lines.
+The first line should be a link to your github repository and the second link should be the link to your Lab 1 entry.
+Submit this as the only file to Submitty [https://submitty.cs.rpi.edu/index.php?semester=s19&course=csci4966](https://submitty.cs.rpi.edu/index.php?semester=s19&course=csci4966).

 > Markdown syntax is [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/) and [here](https://guides.github.com/features/mastering-markdown/)

 a.
 Create and setup a Github account (You can skip this part if you already have one)